Murder of John Hron: Murder

 Hron and Christian begged several times for the neo-Nazis to let them go home, but this simply angered the attackers who continued hitting and kicking Hron until he could no longer stand.
 Hron was eventually pushed into the lake, still alive, Daniel Hansson "joked" as he did this by saying "now he shall go for a swim" or "now he shall take a dive".
 Hron tried to swim away and two of the four attackers walked around to the other side of the lake to catch him if he were to swim across.
 Around this time the murderers also shouted to Hron to swim back, threatening to kill Christian if he did not, and Hron decided to swim back to save his friend's life.
 Christian was forced to shout to Hron "come back or they will kill me".

 When Hron got back on land the torture continued as two of the most active attackers, Daniel and Mikael, got John up from the lake, and after knocking him down again they placed his body in a position that made it easier for them to continue stomping him in the head for several minutes with their boots.
 They later said about this part: "It felt so good that we couldn't stop".
 It was revealed in the investigation that they had kicked and stomped on Hron's face and head with steel-toe boots for seven whole minutes without pause.
 They kicked or stomped Hron in the head so hard that his brain had at least partially spilled out.

 After Hron became unconscious, they rolled his fractured body into the water again.
 He sank to the bottom and drowned.
-In police interviews one of the killers stated they heard "a whistling of gurgling" sound from Hron right before they rolled him into the lake, although medics said that even if he had not been dumped in the lake he would not have survived the damages to his body and head from the beating.
+In police interviews one of the killers stated they heard a "whistling" or "gurgling" sound from Hron right before they rolled him into the lake, although medics said that even if he had not been dumped in the lake he would not have survived the damage to his head and body.

 Christian hitched a ride home and alerted the authorities.
-The two murderers still on the scene rolled a cigarette as they watched Hron's body sink to the bottom of the lake, later jokingly bragging about it to the other two attackers.
+The two murderers, still at the scene of the crime, rolled a cigarette as they watched Hron's body sink to the bottom of the lake.
+They later jokingly bragged about it to the other two attackers.